DOAGenesys/AudioConnector_OpenAI_RealtimeAPI/README.md

 | `TOTAL_OUTPUT_AUDIO_TOKENS` | Audio tokens received from OpenAI |

 Note: there are some variables, like OPENAI_MODEL, that are both available at the environment variable level and also at the session variable level.
 If different conflicting values are configured, the genesys session variable will always take precedence.

+## Function Calling for Autonomous Call Management

+[THIS FEATURE HAS TO BE POLISHED AND TESTED, BY NOW THE OPENAI AGENT FAILS TO AUTONOMOUSLY DISCONNECT THE CALL]

+The connector leverages OpenAI's function calling capability to enable the AI to autonomously manage call lifecycle based on user intent.
+This allows for more natural conversation flow and reduces the need for manual call termination logic.

+### Available Functions

+The AI can call two functions during conversations:

+#### `end_call`
+Triggers when the user indicates their request is complete or they're finished with the conversation.

+**Example phrases that trigger `end_call`:**
+- "Ok, I'm done for today, thank you."
+- "That is everything, bye"
+- "I'm all set, thanks"

+**Function parameters:**
+- `reason` (string): Short reason for ending the call
+- `note` (string, optional): Additional context or notes

+#### `handoff_to_human`
+Triggers when the user requests to speak with a human agent or indicates they need human assistance.

+**Example phrases that trigger `handoff_to_human`:**
+- "I want to speak to a person"
+- "Put me through to a human agent"
+- "Can I talk to someone?"

+**Function parameters:**
+- `reason` (string): Why the caller wants a human
+- `department` (string, optional): Target department or queue

+### How It Works

+1. **Function Detection**: OpenAI's model analyzes user input and determines if it should call a function
+2. **Function Execution**: The server receives the function call arguments and executes the appropriate action
+3. **Graceful Termination**: The AI provides a brief farewell message, then the server initiates Genesys call termination
+4. **Architect Integration**: The disconnect reason is passed back to Genesys Architect for flow branching

+### Integration Benefits

+- **Natural Conversations**: Users can end calls conversationally without specific keywords
+- **Intelligent Escalation**: Automatic detection of human agent requests
+- **Architect Flow Control**: Different disconnect reasons allow for conditional branching in Architect flows
+- **Reduced Manual Logic**: Less need for complex timeout or keyword-based termination rules